vertok/prismalog/README.md

 # Basic installation - no external dependencies
 pip install -e .

-# With YAML support
+# With documentation support
+pip install prismalog[doc]

+# For development and testing
-pip install prismalog[yaml]
+pip install prismalog[dev]

 # With all optional features
 pip install prismalog[all]

-# For development and testing
-pip install prismalog[dev]